Divinegrace05/Credit-Risk-Assessment-and-Loan-Amount-Prediction/README.md

 The project was deployed using Streamlit, offering an interactive interface for real-time credit risk and loan amount predictions.
 This deployment enhances accessibility, providing valuable tools for lenders to make informed decisions.

 ## Business Understanding
+With the growing significance of consumer credit and lending, accurate and efficient credit risk assessment is crucial for both financial institutions and customers.
+These assessments safeguard banks' financial health, increase credit volume, and promote responsible lending, ensuring economic stability and loans for reliable borrowers.
+Misjudging a borrower’s risk can lead to losses for institutions, while inaccurate loan amounts may either overburden the customer or limit their potential.

+Accurate loan amount prediction is essential for financial institutions to avoid excessive risk.
+Credit risk classification segments borrowers based on their creditworthiness, influencing loan approvals and interest rates.
+Loan amount prediction uses factors like income, employment stability, and credit history to estimate a suitable loan, reducing the risk of default.

+By applying machine learning, lenders can balance credit access with maintaining a healthy loan portfolio, benefiting both borrowers and financial institutions.

 ### Stakeholders
 - Financial Institutions (e.g., Banks, Credit Unions): Responsible for managing lending and risk.